briandant/xblock-launchcontainer/README.md

 * Create a Section, Sub-section and Unit, if you haven’t already
 * In the “Add New Component” interface, you should now see an “Advanced” button
 * Click “Advanced” and choose “launchcontainer”
+* Follow the instructions above for setting up microsites